COVID-19 Pandemic FAQs

 We will be making arrangements for students and/or families to retrieve personal items from the residence halls.
 We will start allowing small groups of students to return to campus beginning on Thursday, March 19 to collect their belongings.
 Students will be limited to a two-hour time block and will sign up for times through the Housing Director.
 Students will also have the option to have their room packed up and placed in storage.
 Expect a communication from the Office of Residential Life with more details by close of business Wednesday, March 18.
 More info.

-Will I get a pro-rated refund for housing and meal plans for the remainder of the
+Will I get a pro-rated refund for housing and meal plans for the remainder of the semester?

 We will be making arrangements to compensate students.
 Expect further communication with more details by close of business this Friday, March 20.